India cancels orders for Chinese COVID-19 test kits; says will not lose a single rupee

 The government said the procurement was undertaken when there was a huge demand for the test kits globally and various countries were applying their "full might", monetary and diplomatic, to acquire them.

-The government said the ICMR also tried to procure the kits directly from Wondfo in China but the quotation received for direct procurement had a number of issues including of 100 per cent direct advance without any guarantees.
+The government said the ICMR also tried to procure the kits directly from Wondfo in China but the quotation received for direct procurement had a number of issues including a condition for making 100 per cent direct payment as advance without any guarantees.

 It said there was no commitment on timelines and rates were communicated in US dollars without any clause for accounting for fluctuations in prices.